-- be appealing and attractive to children; - be served in clean and pleasant settings; - meet, at a minimum, nutrition requirements established by local, state, and federal statutes and regulations; - offer a variety of fruits and vegetables; - serve only low-fat (1%) and fat-free milk and flavored milk and nutritionallyequivalent non-dairy alternatives (to be defined by USDA); and - ensure that all of the served grains are whole grain.
+- be appealing and attractive to children; - be served in clean and pleasant settings; - meet, at a minimum, nutrition requirements established by local, state, and federal statutes and regulations; - offer a variety of fruits and vegetables;2 - serve only low-fat (1%) and fat-free milk3 and nutritionally-equivalent non-dairy alternatives (to be defined by USDA); and - ensure that half of the served grains are whole grain.^{3,4} - Safe unflavored cool drinking water will be provided throughout the school day at no cost to students - The Child Nutrition Program will pursue partnerships with local/regional farms to facilitate a Farm-to-School program and/or from the school garden.
+Meals served within the federally reimbursable meal program will be designed to feature fresh fruits and vegetables from local sources to the greatest extent possible.

-Schools should engage students and parents, through taste-tests of new entrees and surveys, in selecting foods sold through the school meal programs in order to identify new, healthful, and appealing food choices.
+Cleora School should engage students and parents, through taste-tests of new entrees and surveys, in selecting foods sold through the school meal programs in order to identify new, healthful, and appealing food choices.
 In addition, schools should share information about the nutritional content of meals with parents and students.
 Such information could be made available on menus, a website, on cafeteria menu boards, placards, or other point-of-purchase materials.